lynxtaa/async-walk/README.md

 - `path`  *`<string>`* path to folder

-Returns `Promise` which fulfills to array of file paths.
+Returns `Promise` which fulfills to array of absolute file paths.

 Usage
 --------